A Local’s City Guide to Liverpool

 96 Wood Street, L1 4DQ

 A tucked-away Mexican with a ton of character.
 Lucha Libre is always packed full of chattering groups and it has a menu that makes you want to try everything.
 Can’t decide?
-Their sharing platters mean that you don’t have to!
+The sharing platters mean that you don’t have to!

 Neighbourhood